Are your schools drowning in paper?

 Most school districts have set a goal of reducing paper usage.
 Oftentimes this is to improve efficiency and interoffice communication.
-Many districts also have a “green initiative” that seeks to decrease its carbon print and help the environment.
-One major part of going green is to cut down on the use of paper.
+Many districts also have a “green initiative” that seeks to decrease its carbon footprint and help the environment, which includes reducing a reliance on paper for class handouts, school forms, HR records, transcripts, registrations, schedules, and more.

-Here, we’ve put together a list of the signs that indicate your district is drowning in paperwork.
+Here, we’ve put together a list of the signs that indicate your district could be saving considerable costs on paperwork.

-Want to know whether your district is drowning in paper?
-Take a look in your recycle bins.
+An easy indicator is a look in your recycle bins.
 Are they overflowing?
 If so, you may be wasting lots of paper and can implement changes in procedures that can help shrink your mountain of a recycle bin.

 2) Employees are Making Lots of Copies

 Stacks of mail filled with paperwork can have your office drowning in paper.
-From junk mail to bills, you can greatly minimize the paper in your office by enrolling in paperless billing or writing to request to be taken off of lists for unwanted catalogs and other types of solicitation.
-It won’t be easy, but it will be worth it when there are less papers to sort through.
+From junk mail to bills, you can greatly minimize the paper in your office by enrolling in paperless billing or requesting to be removed from lists for direct mail and other types of solicitation.

-Similarly, if you’re making great strides to become paperless (or close to it), you should actually be downsizing your file room.
+If you’re making great strides to become paperless (or close to it), you should be able to downsize your file room.
 Therefore, if your employees are always having to run to the storage room for files, you just have too much paper.
 In lieu of keeping papers around in file cabinets, consider moving to an e-file system.
 This will make it easier to find and even share files within the district.

-Your plans might include cutting back on paper usage, but the truth is in the amount of paper your office is actually purchasing.
-If you’re ordering more paper in your district than you did in the past, you might be drowning in paper and need to put some of the above advice into practice.
+You might have been working on a plan to cut back on paper usage, but the truth is in the amount of paper your office is actually purchasing.
+If you’re re-ordering the same paper supply volume or more than you did in the past, it’s a red flag that a more aggressive paper-cutting strategy is needed.